Alexander Seton, 1st Earl of Dunfermline: Union of the Crowns

-In 1604, he was appointed Lord Chancellor of Scotland and was created Earl of Dunfermline in 1605.
+In 1604, he was appointed Lord Chancellor of Scotland, and in 1605 was created Earl of Dunfermline.
 Alexander Seton brought Prince Charles, Duke of Albany, to England in August 1604.
 There was a large entourage, and John Crane wrote from Worksop Manor to the Mayor of Leicester asking him to make ready a lodging with 12 beds, a kitchen, and 7 hogsheads of beer.
 They lodged in William Skipwith's Leicester townhouse.
 Next they went to Dingley, the home of Thomas Griffin.

 Seton stayed in London till January 1605, co-inciding with the visit of the Ulrik, Duke of Holstein, and had a tour of armouries of the Tower of London.
-At Whitehall, Viscount Cranborne arranged for him to read the original Treaty of Greenwich, which had led to the war of the Rough Wooing in 1543, and other documents, which he returned to Cecil on 3 November.
+At Whitehall, Viscount Cranborne arranged for him to read the original Treaty of Greenwich, which had led to the war of the Rough Wooing in 1543, and other documents.
+Seton returned the historical papers to Cecil on 3 November.

 Alexander Seton returned to Scotland with a pension of £200 to reward his keeping of Prince Charles, made Duke of York on Twelfth Night, and his expenses for his 'pains in the Union' amounting to £200 a year.
 He had made friends with the Venetian ambassador in London, Zorzi Giustinian, who sent him pamphlets about Venetian politics.

 Seton corresponded with the Chancellor of England, Lord Ellesmere.
 His letter of 30 October 1606 mentions the plague in Scotland which had been continuous in Edinburgh for four years, and although the outbreak was not vehement at this time, it interfered with the sitting of law courts.
 The plague was worse in Ayr and Stirling and 2,000 people had died in the last two months.

 After the death of George Home, 1st Earl of Dunbar, Seton was made Keeper of Holyrood Palace and the park and gardens, with power to appoint gardeners to the north and south yards, and the small garden.

 In 1609 he was again in England.
 Henry Yelverton had fallen from the king's favour.
 A Mr Dummond, perhaps John Drummond of Hawthornden, advised him to enlist the help Arbella Stuart to gain Alexander Seton's support.
 Seton duly presented Yelverton's petition to King James during his progress at Hinchingbrooke.